Abhinava Vidyalaya, Pune: House system

 There are four school houses - Blue, Green, Red, and Yellow.
 The objective of the house system is to foster a sense of collective responsibility and solidarity amongst students.
 The house system also serves as the centre of school life, with students from different houses often competing at sports and other co-curricular activities.
 There are also many inter-house matches and at the end of the year, the house with the most wins gets the inter-house championship trophy.

 Facilities

-The school has a library with 20,000 books that are accessible to the students throughout school hours.
-There are science laboratories The science laboratories are used by students of class 8-10 to carry out practical work.
+The high school has a library with 2 books that are accessible to the students throughout school hours.While primary school library has more than 20,000 books.
+There are science laboratories The science laboratories are used by students of class 9-10 to carry out practical work.
 The school has computer laboratories where students from classes 1 through 10 are made proficient in computers.
 For sports activities the primary school has a sports field with a basketball court and a running track.